tikendraw/funcyou/README.md

-# my_func
+# funcyou
-some custom function speed up model building
+some custom functions to speed up model building